Assasinphoenix/pyqt5-tutorial/timeedit.rst

 =======
 Example
 =======
-Below is an example of an TimeEdit:
+Below is an example of a TimeEdit:

 .. literalinclude:: _examples/timeedit.py